-It’s been over six months since we have traveled to Hawaii and not a day goes by where we don’t talk about that trip!
+It’s been over a year since we have traveled to Hawaii and not a day goes by where we don’t talk about that trip!
 It was truly amazing in every way you dream about a 3-week trip to this magical state.
 For me, the biggest highlight of the vacation was the incredible Big Island beaches.

 A vacation to Hawaii took a lot of planning and I wanted to get the most out of our time on each island.
 I am so indebted to all the great blogs I read (check out my Hawaii Pinterest board for all things Aloha) and as always to Fodor’s Hawaii for helping me plan our activities.
 I am so excited to share our best tips and help other folks plan their awesome Hawaiian adventures!
 Since launching this site, I have written about the best Maui activities, and a great itinerary if you are traveling the Road to Hana.
-Today I give you the best Big Island beaches.
+In this post I am excited to share the best Big Island beaches.

 hover over image to pin for later: